nimbus8/repss/README.md

   one uses the scaffolding to their advantage gets larger (I have tried to do this to the best of my ability in the bin/usage-01.txt file).
 We believe the framework language could be an incredably beneficial tool (a boon) for writers, should they choose to use it; and also for elementary school teachers, who might leverage it to enhance their curriculums and promote greater creativity, pride, and ownership in student writing.
-As a disclaimer: no practical work has been done to validate this, none that would be considered reliable.
-We have only our personl experience with the language.
+As a disclaimer: no practical work has been done to validate these suggestions, none that would be considered reliable.
+We have only our own personal experience with the language.
 A quick perusal of the usage-01.txt file, under the bin/ directory at the root, should be enough to confirm whether or not this project, or the language at the center of it, might be of any utility or at all relevant to the inquisitive individual -- one is advised to keep an open mind and to try to focus less on the content (the stories) and more on how they might potentially leverage the scaffolding to their benefit (as a literary device: to enhance their creativity; to manage their fractured and non-linear thinking patterns; and better represent, explore,